 Every year, a seemingly “new” superfood arises from the book of ancient cure-alls.
-2021, I would argue, was the year of the chickpea.
-It found its way into our pastas, our crusts, and even our cereal.
-The year before that, it was all about adaptogens, like reishi mushrooms and ashwagandha.
-But the superfood trend that everyone will be talking about in 2022 is—drum roll, please—moringa.
+A few years back, it was the chickpea, which found its way into our pastas, our crusts, and even our cereal.
+Then it became all about adaptogens, like reishi mushrooms and ashwagandha.
+But the nutrient-dense superfood that has recently been making waves is moringa.

-The Whole Foods Trend Council has released its annual report of food trend predictions for 2022, and the “miracle tree” is one of them.
+Last year, The Whole Foods Trend Council released its annual report of food trend predictions for 2022, and the “miracle tree” is one of them.
 Similarly, global technology research company Technavio reports that the moringa products market is set to grow by 2.85 billion from 2021 to 2025.

 Moringa is native to India, though it is grown widely across Africa and Asia.
 For centuries, people have cultivated the plant for its countless medicinal properties.
 You’d be hard-pressed to find a health condition it does not alleviate.

 “In Senegal, it is believed to have so many properties that we call it ‘never die’—not only because of the impact it has on your health, but also because the leaves of the tree are evergreen,” says Senagalese chef Pierre Thiam.

 Moringa can help to treat diabetes, inflammation, infection, joint pain, heart problems, and even cancer.
 The leaves have seven times more vitamin C than oranges and 15 times more potassium than bananas.
 The plant is also packed with calcium, protein, iron, amino acids, and antioxidants.